msahmedme/Algorithm-and-Data-Structure/Algorithm/README.md

 ## Sorting Algorithm
 #### Prior to learn sorting algorithm let's know some related kewords:

-What is sorting?
+###### What is sorting?

 Simply sorting means rearrange something in a particular order.

 There are two types of order we will be using in this tutorial.
+They are:
-They are (a) Asscending Order
+1. Asscending Order
-(b) Descending Order
+2. Descending Order